See Also

 Jay-Cee Sales & Rivet Inc.

 I got their contact info from the NKP 765 group, who bought their structural-grade rivets here.
+I've also found steel drive rivets in their catalog, which can duplicate hot rivets in appearance once painted, for use when only one side is accessible.

 Johnson Controls